 While many foods can irritate canker sores, don't worry — there's still plenty you can eat!
 Instead of irritating foods, opt for soft, bland foods.
-Yogurt, mashed potatoes and pudding are just a few examples.
+Yoghurt, mashed potatoes and pudding are just a few examples.
 Your dentist or doctor may be able to recommend other suitable foods to eat during this time.

-Dietary changes aren't the only way to ease the discomfort associated with these ulcers.
-Ice is another easy home remedy to try when you have painful canker sores.
+Dietary changes aren't the only way to ease the discomfort associated with these ulcers: ice is another easy home remedy to try when you have painful canker sores.
 The Mayo Clinic recommends letting ice chips slowly melt against the sores to help relieve pain and swelling.

-Rinsing your mouth with a salt water or baking soda rinse may help speed healing and relieve pain.
+Rinsing your mouth with a salt water or baking soda rinse may help speed up healing and relieve pain.
 To make a salt water rinse, combine one-half teaspoon of salt with one cup of warm water.
 If you'd prefer a baking soda rinse, simply mix one teaspoon of baking soda into half a cup of warm water.

 Some products come in the forms of pastes, gels or creams, and they're applied directly to the canker sores.
-Other products come in liquid form as mouth rinses.
+Other products come in liquid form, such as mouth rinses.
 Since so many products are available, it can be hard to make a selection.
 Ask your pharmacist or dentist to recommend an appropriate over-the-counter product for your canker sores, if one is needed.

 Professional Help for Mouth Ulcers